iotashan/ai-dev-tasks/yolo-task-list.md

 Maintain "Relevant Files" section with all created/modified files + descriptions.

 ## AI Instructions
+- Use `zen:planner` before starting each parent task
 - Start with first incomplete task, continue until all done
 - Never skip TDD cycle for coding tasks
+- Use `zen:consensus` for architecture decisions and trade-offs
+- Use `zen:debugger` when encountering bugs or test failures
 - Document ANY assumption or workaround in after-tasks-list
 - If blocked, document why and continue with next possible task
 - Only stop when all tasks are completed or documented as blocked